 In Boston, there’s the Starbucks on Boylston Street where my greatest love story began with stolen glances and conversations across the worn wooden bar.
 There’s the Christian Science Center—a stunning reflecting pool surrounded by dramatic buildings that dwarf passersby—where the most elusive mystery of my life was set into motion.
 Every September, I inevitably find myself at the water’s edge, admiring the reflection of the globe lights in the black water, the skyscrapers presiding over Back Bay as I let the memory unfold before me once again, wanting just to stand in the location where it took place in an attempt to understand it.
 (But that’s a story for another time.)

 To the majority of passersby, the places where my memories are set hold no more significance than any other place would; but perhaps, a few strangers whose footsteps overlap with mine remember them as the backdrop for their own treasured stories.

 Which places hold the most emotional significance for you?
+Does the concept of place attachment resonate with you?
 Tell me your stories in the comments below—I’d love to hear them!

 P.S.
 Are you following Feather & Flint on Facebook, Instagram, Pinterest, Bloglovin’, Twitter, Google+, and Spotify?
 Subscribe to each channel to make sure you don’t miss a single post, from stories on thought-provoking topics like place attachment to must-try dessert recipes!